Save 40% when you buy the entire hair kit. See the kit

 If you’re starting to lose hair, you may want to consider treatments such as minoxidil, which is formulated to activate your hair follicles and stimulate hair growth.

 Our guide to female pattern hair loss goes into more detail about how women’s hair loss can occur, as well as your options for maintaining healthy hair growth.
+You can also learn more about what chemicals cause hair loss in this guide.

 The right combination of hair care products and healthy habits can help you to grow beautiful, healthy hair throughout your life.
 They can also help to reverse some of the chemical damage that occurs when you bleach, dye or style your hair.